Rules for the Falsely Accused of Child Sexual Abuse

 A knowledgeable attorney can provide the accused with an appearance of cooperation with authorities without providing evidence against you.
 The investigators cannot twist your words and dictate their interpretation of what you said if you have not talked to them!!
 The attorney can assist you in making the decision of whether to meet with child protective services or the police.
 In most situations, the attorney knows that the arrest and charge decision has already been made and that a meeting will not change the forthcoming prosecution.

-Contact the law firm of Stuckle & Ferguson immediately to protect yourself!
+Contact the law firm of Stuckle and Associates, PLLC immediately to protect yourself!